Compass

 What are the next steps?

-We plan to submit a Hybrid Planning application in Winter 2024/25 and expect this to be determined during 2025.
-In addition to this phase of consultation, there will be a further opportunity to provide feedback during the council’s statutory consultation period which we anticipate will take place in early 2025.
+We have submitted a Hybrid Planning application in July 2025 and expect this to be determined later this year.
+In addition to this phase of consultation, there will be a further opportunity to provide feedback during the council’s statutory consultation period which will take place over the summer now that the application has been validated.

 Providing planning consent is granted, we would hope to start construction on site in 2026.